mubaraknumann/Spender/SUPPORT.md

 A: Yes, via iCloud Backup.
 Enable iCloud Backup on both devices (same Apple ID) for automatic sync.

 **Q: How do I backup my data?**
-A: Two ways - Local XML Backup (Settings † Backup & Restore † Create Backup) or iCloud Backup (auto if enabled).
+A: Two ways - Local XML Backup (Settings â€  Backup & Restore â€  Create Backup) or iCloud Backup (auto if enabled).

 **Q: What banks are supported?**
 A: All banks that send transaction SMS.
 Optimized for Indian banks but works globally.